 - 5) In 2 cases, surplus arising on sale or transfer of capital assets is chargeable to tax as short-term capital gain by virtue of section 50.
-These cases are: (i) when WDV of a block of assets is reduced to nil, though all the assets falling in that block are not transferred, (ii) when a block of assets ceases to exist.
-Tax on short-term capital gain can be avoided if -Another capital asset, falling in that block of assets is acquired at any time during the previous year; or Benefit of section 54G is availed.
-Tax payers desiring to avoid tax on short-term capital gains under section 50 on sale or transfer of capital asset, can acquire another capital asset, falling in that block of assets, at any time during the previous year. - from tax by virtue of section 10(38).
+These cases are: (i) when WDV of a block of assets is reduced to nil, though all the assets falling in that block are not transferred, (ii) when a block of assets ceases to exist.Tax on short-term capital gain can be avoided if -Another capital asset, falling in that block of assets is acquired at any time during the previous year; orBenefit of section 54G is availed.
+Tax payers desiring to avoid tax on short-term capital gains under section 50 on sale or transfer of capital asset, can acquire another capital asset, falling in that block of assets, at any time during the previous year. - 6) If securities transaction tax is applicable, long term capital gain tax is exempt from tax by virtue of section 10(38).
 Conversely, if the taxpayer has generated long-term capital loss, it is taken as equal to zero.
 In other words, if the shares are transferred, in national stock exchange, securities transaction tax is applicable and as a consequence, the long-term capital loss is ignored.
 In such a case, tax liability can be reduced, if shares are transferred to a friend or a relative outside the stock exchange at the market price (securities transaction tax is not applicable in the case of transactions not recorded in stack exchange, long term loss can be set-off and the tax liability will be reduced).
 Later on, the friend or relative, who has purchased shares, may transfer shares in a stock exchange.